mahmoudmohamedsaleh/pythonProject/replit.md

 - **Request for PO Approval Workflow**: Comprehensive purchase order request system requiring approval from Technical Team Leader or General Manager before PO creation.
 Features include:
   - PO request submission from quotations with auto-filled project data
   - **Supplier quotation PDF attachment**: When requesting PO from supplier quotation, the PDF is linked to the request with View/Download buttons in the form
+  - **Project Coordinator assignment**: Optional field to assign a project coordinator who will coordinate the PO execution
-  - Server-side validation of all authoritative fields (distributors, vendors, project managers)
+  - Server-side validation of all authoritative fields (distributors, vendors, project managers, project coordinators)
   - PO Requests Dashboard with filtering (status, requester, distributor, vendor, dates), status chart, and Excel export
   - Approval/rejection routes restricted to TTL and GM with mandatory rejection reasons
   - Automatic notifications to requesters on approval/rejection decisions